 The gunmen killed MP Modu Bintube at his home in the state capital, Maiduguri, they said.

 The police also accused Boko Haram militants of bombing an army barracks in neighbouring Gombe state on Sunday.

 Boko Haram, which is fighting for Islamic rule, has carried out a wave of bombings and killings in Nigeria.

-In August, it bombed the UN headquarters in Nigeria's capital, Abuja, killing at least 23 people.'Shoot-out'
+In August, it bombed the UN headquarters in Nigeria's capital, Abuja, killing at least 23 people.